reactiveui/refit/README.md

 might be beneficial to isolate the settings for calls to a particular API.
 When creating a Refit generated live interface, you may optionally pass a `RefitSettings` that will allow you to specify what serializer settings you would like.
-This allows you to have different serializer settings for seperate
+This allows you to have different serializer settings for separate
 APIs:

 ```csharp